carlosperate/ardublockly/README.md

 ## Ardublockly
-"Ardublockly" is a fork of [Blockly](https://developers.google.com/blockly/), a web-based graphical programming editor, that has been updated to work with [Arduino](http://www.arduino.cc/) code.
+"Ardublockly" is a fork of [Blockly](https://developers.google.com/blockly/), a web-based graphical programming editor, that has been updated to generate [Arduino](http://www.arduino.cc/) code.

 This project is influeced by BlocklyDuino, also based on an older version of [Blockly](https://developers.google.com/blockly/).